The Ellen White Cult

 Potluck is the perfect time to get a real feel for the individual beliefs of church members.
 While most churches have a mix of more conservative and liberal members, observing the banter that happens during potluck is a great way to gauge the overall feel of a church.
 It was during the potluck time that I began to understand that there was more to this church than originally met my eye.

 As I slurped up a vegetable broth, my ears were taking in all sorts of discussions that were happening from various areas of the table.
 I heard something about chemtrails and something about Jesuits.
 I had heard some discussion of Jesuits in the past but had always kind of ignored it.
 Being that I went to a Jesuit university, I found it somewhat relevant.
-I had heard my father-in-law discuss chemtrails in the past, and always thought it was a strange, and even a stupid thing to waste your time thinking about.
+I had heard my father-in-law discuss chemtrails in the past, and always thought it was a strange, and even a stupid thing to waste one's time thinking about.
 It never made any sense to me.
 Yet, strangely, here it was, popping up at potluck.
 Talk of increased spraying and airplanes flying low over the area filled my ears.

 Now was a good time to step outside and get some fresh air.
 It was a lovely Spring day, and nobody wants to spend their whole day in a musty old church.